🎬 Creator Economy Tools — 2026 Data

 Creator Economy Calculators

-Free creator economy calculators and income estimators for YouTube, TikTok, Instagram, and UGC creators.
-Calculate your earnings, set your rates, and understand exactly how each platform pays you.
+Free creator economy calculators and decision-support estimators for YouTube, TikTok, Instagram, and UGC creators.
+Model your range, set your rates, and understand how each platform pays.

 ▶️ YouTube RPM: $2–$35 by niche 🎵 TikTok: $0.40–$1.00 / 1K views 📱 Shorts: $0.03–$0.08 / 1K views 🤝 UGC Base Rate: $150–$500 / video